danibram/adyen-client/README.md

 ##Getting started

-Install the module with: `npm install adyen-client-raw`
+Install the module with: `npm install adyen-raw-client`

 ## Documentation